-This article is presented by Kelly Whalen, Consumerism Commentary staff writer who attended Toy Fair this week in New York City.
+This article is presented by Kelly Whalen, Consumerism Commentary staff writer.

 Should you be one of the millions of Americans (nearly 75%) who receives a tax refund this year, you may be making all sorts of plans for your money.
 Some people will plan to spend it and some will plan to save it.
 What’s the best use of your refund?

 As a personal finance writer, from now through April I hear from many readers who don’t know what they should do with their tax refund.
 The average tax refund is over $2,600.
 That’s quite a few clams!